 On August 1, 2022, Netlist filed a complaint for patent infringement against Samsung in the EDTX (Case No. 2:22-cv-00293) under the '912 Patent, which relates generally to technologies to implement rank multiplication.
 On August 15, 2022, Netlist filed its first amended complaint here, further addressing Samsung's infringement of the '215 and '417 Patents.
 On October 21, 2022, Hon.
 Chief Judge Gilstrap ordered that this action and a parallel action by Netlist against Micron on the same patents (22-cv-00294-JRG) be consolidated and set for a joint scheduling conference on November 17, 2022, further instructing that this Samsung action be considered the "LEAD CASE" and that any further filings from either action be submitted in therefore all pretrial matters.
-As of the reporting date, the consolidated case stands ready to proceed with a claim construction hearing set for October 5, 2023 and trial beginning on April 15, 2024.
+The claim construction hearing was advanced and took place before Hon.
+Chief Judge Gilstrap on September 26, 2023.
+On November 21, 2023, the Court entered its Claim Construction Order.
+The final pretrial conference was held on March 6, 2024, and as of the reporting date, the Court has not set the jury trial start date.

 On August 26, 2022, Samsung filed two IPR petitions contesting the validity of Netlist's '060 and '160 Patents.
 On January 19, 2023, Netlist filed its Patent Owner Preliminary Responses in those proceedings.
-As of the reporting date, the Board instituted trials for both IPRs, set substantive briefing deadlines, and ultimately the date for oral argument on January 11, 2024.
+An oral hearing was held on January 11, 2024, and on April 1, 2024, the PTAB issued its final written decisions finding all challenged claims of the '060 and '160 Patents unpatentable.
+On May 1, 2024, Netlist requested a director review of the final written decisions.

 On January 10, 2023, Samsung filed two IPR petitions contesting the validity of the '215 and '417 Patents.
-The Board accorded these IPRs a filing date of January 10, 2023 and Netlist filed its Patent Owner Preliminary Responses by the May 9, 2023 deadline.
-As of the reporting date, the Board has not yet entered an institution decision on either of Samsung's IPR petitions here.
+The Board accorded these IPRs a filing date of January 10, 2023, and Netlist filed its Patent Owner Preliminary Responses by the May 9, 2023 deadline.
+On August 1, 2023, the Board entered an Order instituting a trial for both of Samsung's IPR petitions.
+The Board simultaneously set a schedule for briefing deadlines, and the date for oral arguments on May 3, 2024.
+On January 3, 3024, the PTAB joined the later-filed and substantially-identical Micron IPRs for the '215 and '417 Patents to Samsung's IPRs.
+The parties completed briefing on the '417 and '215 Patent IPRs and held oral arguments on May 3, 2024.
+As of the reporting date, the PTAB has not yet issued its final written decisions.

-On April 27, 2023, Samsung filed an IPR petition contesting the validity of the '608 Patent.
-The Board accorded Samsung's IPR petition a filing date on June 14, 2023.
-As of the reporting date, Netlist's deadline to submit its preliminary response to the petition is September 14, 2023.